SEI-R-2-22/u1_hw_control_flow_adventure/outline.md

           - [F]ib.
             - "It's Red Riging Hood!
 I brought snacks from Grandmother's house!"
             - "That's not Red's voice!" cries the piggy.
 It scarpers out the back and escapes.
 Nice try.
-          - [T]ell the Truth: "It' the big bad wolf, and I would like to eat you, please!"
+          - [T]ell the Truth: "It's the big bad wolf, and I would like to eat you, please!"
             - Predictably, the piggy is not excited to see you.
 "Aaahhh!"
 It yells, as it runs out the back, and escapes.
 No dinner for you.
           - [C]andy gram.
             - "What?" the piggy says.
 It opens the door.
 You gobble it up.
 I cannot believe that worked.